dylanlott/vedh/contextlog.md

 - [ ] Account for Turn Ordering and tracking in BoardState subscriptions.
 - [ ] Write a GraphQL resolver for returning only opponent boardstates.
 - [ ] Only reference players by ID and username on Games.
-- [ ] Decouple BoardStates from Game model
+- [*] Decouple BoardStates from Game model
+- [ ] Persist the Game directory to Redis

 *Notes*
 One of the real benefits of GraphQL is that the client can change their appetite themselves.
 They can take in the whole massive data object or they can build more complex interactions with specific pieces of data from different areas choosing to return only what they need.